diegosperes/betchallenge/Readme.md

 - Worker process any message and save it in MongoDB
 - MongoDB is the database responsible to keep all the data.

 ## Production

+You must add 'external-host' and 'security-host' to your /etc/hosts, Nginx will use these domains.
 To simulate the production environment, you just need to run the following command ``` make run-prod ```

 #### Insert new message